nbisek/MSCI342-Project/README.md

 **Settings page:** users can view and edit their app settings, including notifications and email preferences.

 **Account deletion:** users can delete their account and all associated data from the app.

+(Disclaimer: All of us did the Jest unit tests on Yaathavi's laptop)

 ## Available Scripts